midilab/uCtrl/README.md

 void setup()
 {
+  // if you're going to use SPI driver you need to pass the
+  // spi device you want to initDout and latch_pin to be used
-  // this initiation signature is for microcontroller ports or bitbang 595 shiftregister drivers
+  // for 595 shiftregisters
+  // initDout(spi device, int latch_pin)
+  uCtrl.initDout(&SPI, 8);
+  // otherwise you can just initDout without parameters
   //uCtrl.initDout();
-  // if you're going to use SPI driver you need to pass the
-  // spi device you want to initDout
-  // initDout(spi device)
-  uCtrl.initDout(&SPI);

   // this plugs 2 microntroller Digital ports making 2 digital outputs avaliable uCtrl.dout->plug(5);